A luxury chicken tractor on a budget?!!

 We installed treads along the ramp to make sure the chicks wouldn’t slip off when they were coming up or going down.

 The next highlight of this luxury chicken tractor (on a budget) is the laying nest setup.

-If any of you have ever had to walk through a dusty chicken coop (or worse yet – one that needs to be mucked out) to collect eggs, you will know how nice it is not to have to step foot inside!
+If any of you have ever had to walk through a dusty chicken coop (or worse yet – one that needs to be mucked out) to collect eggs, you will know how nice it is to not have to step foot inside!